How To Make A Cookbook Design That’s Simply Perfect

 Thanks to my Italian heritage, I’ve had a long-standing appreciation for the intricacies of food.
 For Italian families, our daily routine is determined by what meals we’ll eat that day.
 Having a reliable cookbook in the home is key to ensuring these routines run smoothly.

-When I got the opportunity to create a cookbook design I was very excited.
-Being Italian, the daily routine depends on the meals.
-Especially when I visit my grandma the meals are clockwork.
-When my grandma held the printed cookbook for the first time in her hands she teared up a little bit and I suspect, now she finally understands what I do for a living 😉
+So when I got the opportunity to create a cookbook design for a client, I was very excited!
+I knew what an important resource this book would be to families around the world.
+When my grandmother held the finished book in her hands for the first time, she even teared up.
+(I suspect that now she finally understands what I do for a living 😉